cleberzumba/Project-CAPP-AWS/README.md

 ## API

 This project uses data from the Open-Meteo [website](https://open-meteo.com/) API using the configured URL to collect weather information.
-The API returns daily maximum and minimum temperatures for Berlin, Germany, for the period June to November 2024.
+The API returns daily maximum and minimum temperatures for the cities of Berlin, New York, Tokyo, Sydney and São Paulo for the period June to November 2024.

 ### Fields Queryed in the URL: